Geometric Signatures of Switching Behavior in Mechanobiology

 A potential $V_f$ describing a meta-stable bond must have a local minimum corresponding to the bonded state, and one or more saddle points which correspond to pathways along which bond rupture can occur.
 For a single pathway, the bond lifetime $\tau$ can be approximated using Langer's formula $\tau=\nu\exp{(E_b/k_BT)}$ where the energy barrier $E_b$ is the difference in $V_f$ between the minimum and saddle and the prefactor $\nu$ captures entropic effects of the minimum and saddle \cite{langer1969statistical}.
 When there are multiple pathways, the lifetime is approximately $\tau=(\sum_i\tau_i^{-1})^{-1}$ where $\tau_i$, the mean first passage time over pathway $i$, is given by Langer's formula.

-As the force magnitude $f$ is varied, the minimum and saddle(s) of $V_f$ move through the configuration space.
-In other words, both the bonded state and transition state(s) are deformed by the force, causing a force-dependence of $E_b(f)$ and $\nu(f)$ in Langer's formula.
-The force-dependence of $\tau(f)$ is typically dominated by the force-dependence of $E_b(f)$ \cite{suzuki2010single,avdoshenko2016reaction}, so $E_b(f)$ will be our primary focus.
-For one dimensional potentials, a pulling force will always cause the minimum and saddle to move toward each other, decreasing $E_b$ (slip bond behavior) \cite{zhuravlev2016force}.
-However, in two or more dimensions, the minimum and saddles may take complicated paths through configuration space as $f$ is increased, leading to catch-slip behavior and/or changes in the preferred pathway \cite{suzuki2011biomolecules,konda2013molecular,quapp2016reaction,quapp2018toward}.
-The movement of any critical point $\bm x_c$ (minimum, saddle, or maximum) obeys
+As the force magnitude $f$ is varied, the minimum and saddle points of $V_f$ move through the configuration space.
+In other words, the bound and transition state(s) are deformed by the force, causing a force-dependence of $E_b(f)$ and $\nu(f)$ in Langer's formula.
+The force-dependence of $\tau(f)$ is typically dominated by the force-dependence of $E_b(f)$ \cite{suzuki2010single, avdoshenko2016reaction}, so $E_b(f)$ will be our primary focus.
+For one dimensional systems, a pulling force always causes the minimum and saddle to move toward each other, decreasing $E_b$ (slip bond behavior) \cite{zhuravlev2016force}.
+However, in two or more dimensions, the minimum and saddle(s) may take complicated paths through configuration space as $f$ is increased, leading to catch-slip and pathway switches \cite{suzuki2011biomolecules,konda2013molecular,quapp2016reaction,quapp2018toward}.
+Fig.~1A and B show examples of movements of a minimum (\ding{108}) and one or two saddles (\ding{54}) under increasing $f$ generating, respectively, catch-slip via a single pathway and switching between pathways.
+Figure ~1C and D show the energy barrier vs. $f$ corresponding to Fig.~1A and B, respectively.
+Vertical bars indicate where each switch occurs.
+The movement of any critical point $\bm x_c$ (minimum, saddle, or maximum) obeys \cite{konda2014exploring,quapp2016reaction}

-where $H(\bm x_c)$ is the Hessian matrix of $V(\bm x)$ at $\bm x_c$ \cite{konda2014exploring,quapp2016reaction}.
+where $H(\bm x_c)$ is the Hessian matrix of $V(\bm x)$ at $\bm x_c$.
 Importantly, Eq.~\ref{dxdf} has no explicit $f$ dependence, so it defines an autonomous dynamical system in the parameter $f$.
-Eq.~\ref{dxdf} can be integrated to determine the position of minimum and saddles at any $f$, which in turn can be used to determine the force-dependent bond lifetime $\tau(f)$ for all $f$.
-Under a time-dependent force $f(t)$, the bond's survival probability is then $p(t)=\exp(-\int_0^tdt'\;\tau(f(t'))^{-1})$ \cite{evans1997dynamic}.
+The initial condition of this dynamical system can be adjusted by applying a constant force to the bond (we expand on this point below).
+Solutions of Eq.~\ref{dxdf} can be used in Langer's formula to find the force-dependent bond lifetime $\tau(f)$, which, given a time-dependent force protocol $f(t)$, provides the experimentally-measurable survival probability $p(t)=\exp[-\int_0^tdt'\;\tau(f(t'))^{-1}]$ \cite{evans1997dynamic,dudko2006intrinsic}.